 Like many coffee producers, they knew their business - coffee - very well, but needed expert guidance when it came to choosing the best packing machine for their needs.
 So they contacted a manufacturer that had application-specific expertise installing coffee packing machines nationwide.

-Death Wish coffee is now producing coffee bags 5 - 6 times faster than before with a vertical form fill seal machine.
+Death Wish coffee is now producing coffee bags 5 - 6 times faster than before with their new vertical form fill seal machine.
 Their coffee packaging equipment does the work for them, allowing Death Wish to focus on what they do best - making the world's strongest coffee!